brycewray/astro-site-legacy/src/pages/posts/2019/12/packing-up.md

 [^doorknob]: Like today, for example, when I struggled to replace a doorknob---although, in my defense, doorknobs aren't really designed for easy replacement.
 Have *you* tried, lately, putting the mounting screws into a doorknob *around* the doorknob?
 It's not as if screwdrivers are flexible.

 In fact, not long ago, our company owner asked a group of us about our hobbies.
 The others mentioned normal, human things like dancing, mountain-climbing, and playing or watching various sports.[^sports] Then, he got to me.
 I had to be the group nerd who admitted that mine is very similar to what I do for pay.
-So I guess I'm the proverbial "[dull boy](https://en.wikipedia.org/wiki/All_work_and_no_play_makes_Jack_a_dull_boy)," which will shock absolutely no one who knows me.
+So I guess I'm the proverbial “[dull boy](https://en.wikipedia.org/wiki/All_work_and_no_play_makes_Jack_a_dull_boy),” which will shock absolutely no one who knows me.

 [^sports]: And, hey, I like watching sports, too.
 As I type these particular words, I have a browser window open with a stream of [NFL Red Zone](http://www.nfl.com/redzone)---although, similar to what I [mentioned](/posts/2019/11/mixed-nuts-2019-11/) recently, ballgames lately are more background noise to me than anything else.